npm/write-file-atomic/README.md

 -----------------

 This is an extension for node's `fs.writeFile` that makes its operation atomic allows you to include uid/gid for the final file as well.
-It does this by initially writing to a temporary file (your filename, followed by ".writeFile.atomic"), chowning it to the uid and gid you specified (if you specified any) and finally renames it to your filename.

 ### var writeFileAtomic = require('write-file-atomic')<br>writeFileAtomic(filename, data, [options], callback)